williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 When the authorization code is sent in the access token request, the code verifier is sent as part of the request.
 The authorization server recomputes the challenge from the verifier using an agreed-upon hash algorithm and then compares that.
 If the two code challenges and verifier match, then it knows that both requests were sent by the same client.

-A hypothetical rogue app could only intercept the authorization code, but it would not have access to the code challenge or verifier, since they are both sent over HTTPS.
+A rogue app could only intercept the authorization code, but it would not have access to the code challenge or verifier, since they are both sent over HTTPS.

 {% img oauth_auth_code_flow_pkce.png alt:"Auth Code Flow with PKCE" width:"800px" %}